nanoporetech/modkit/book/src/advanced_usage.md

           provided, `ref_kmer` column will be "." in the output. (alias: ref)

       --include-bed <INCLUDE_BED>
           BED file with regions to include (alias: include-positions).
-Implicitly only includes mapped sites. (alias: include-positions)
+Implicitly only includes mapped sites

   -v, --exclude-bed <EXCLUDE_BED>
           BED file with regions to _exclude_. (alias: exclude)